GitLab Terraform Provider: Kroki Support in Application Settings

 Reflection

-This contribution follows the full lifecycle of a Terraform provider feature:
+This contribution followed the full lifecycle of a Terraform provider feature:

 - API capability discovery